 Welcome to The Autonomy Lab at the Florida Institute of Technology.
 We are developing cutting-edge tools to achieve higher level of autonomy for aerospace systems.
 The lab is led by Dr. Madhur Tiwari.

-Our research is motivated by the prospect of what intelligent machines can achieve in the future.
 Our collective goal as a team is to achieve fully autonomous systems that do not rely on the traditional sensor-decision-act pipeline.
 We are currently focusing on developing data-driven techniques that can bring us closer to achieving full autonomy in aerospace systems.

 We are still in the early stage of building this lab and the team.
 In the meantime, please check out our research work and don't hesitate to contact us.
-We are always open to collaborations.

 We have designed several adaptive and optimal control techniques for close proximity operations near asteroids.
 We are currently working designing navigation and path planning techniques for spacecraft swarms near asteroids.

-Experimental Testbed For Multi-Agent System
+Experimental Testbed For Multi-Agent

 The experimental team is working towards the development and operation of a set of simulated and real-world testing platforms for the testing and demonstration of newly created control systems from the Autonomy Lab.
 These tools include the use of simulation environments such as Gazebo that allow for the testing of experimental algorithms designs in a digital environment.
 In addition to these simulation tools, the use of quadcopter hardware like the ModalAI Voxl m500 allows the team to test experimental code in a real-world environment using camera based, GPS-denied navigation, tracking, and object avoidance.
 The experimental team serves as the bridge between the theoretical and practical environments of the autonomous systems designs being created by the Autonomy Lab team.